Australian Bombshell Tarsha Whitmore Sizzles In Red Bikini As She Lounges Poolside

 The model completed her poolside look with a white cap featuring the Coca-Cola logo in red across the front.

 Whitmore is striking a sexy pose as she lies back with her knees spread apart.
 Both of her legs are bent back as she sits on her heel while shooting a fierce gaze at the camera.
-She is wearing her blonde highlighted hair styled down as the strands peek from underneath the hat.
+She is wearing her highlighted blond hair styled down as the strands peek from underneath the hat.

-Whitmore also has a full face of makeup, including bronzer and highlighter that contours her face.
+Whitmore also has a full face of makeup, including bronzer and highlighter, that contours her face.
 In her caption, she poked fun at her nose contour.

 Since going live, the post — which Whitmore shared with her 556,000 Instagram followers — has garnered more than 5,500 likes within just half an hour of being posted, at the time of this writing.
-The same time period also brought in upwards of 50 comments to the photo, suggesting it’s on its way to become a hit.
+The same time period also brought in upwards of 50 comments to the photo, suggesting it’s on its way to becoming a hit.
 Users of the social media app who are fans of the model took to the comments section to praise her insane physique and to share how they feel about the photo.

 “[S]o hot babes,” one user wrote, trailing the comments with a fire and a heart eyes emoji.